 He brings onboard his experience in financial analysis and relationship management, skills that he acquired at Citigroup as a Graduate Management Associate in transaction banking.
 He holds a Bachelor's in Commerce from Shri Ram College of Commerce, University of Delhi.

 Monami wanted to leverage her background in economics and social sciences to understand how social investments can move the needle on pressing global issues.
 She felt deeply committed to working on the inequities and inequalities that give rise to poverty in India and around the world.
 This led her to Dasra, where she supports non-profits in their growth journey, helping them scale strategically and strengthen their ability to address society’s most important challenges and opportunities.

 Previously, Monami gained experience at Goodera where she helped corporates manage their CSR and sustainability needs.
 Prior to that, she was a research analyst at S&P Dow Jones Indices where she worked on quantifying natural capital dependency in order to help corporates understand environmental risk in business terms.
 She holds a B.A. in Economics from Jadavpur University and a M.A. in Regulatory Governance from Tata Institute of Social Sciences where she was awarded the institute's silver medal.

 According to Nafisa, working in the social space means enabling and strengthening a community or groups of people to achieve their fullest.
 The most exciting part about being in the sector is the opportunity it gives you to interact with different communities and learn about various cultures.
 Dasra aims to create Impact First and through her role as an intangible player, she hopes to make a tangible difference in the lives of people.

-Nafisa works with the Democracy and Governance Collaborative at Dasra.
+Nafisa works with the Capacity Building at Dasra.
 She has 4 years of experience in the nonprofit space.
 Her experience varies from the education sector to working with children in need of care and protection.
 She has successfully completed the SBI Youth for India fellowship, as part of which, she worked in rural Odisha with tribal children and adolescent girls in the education and sanitation space respectively.